-It’s super easy.
 First, our consultant will begin by briefly greeting you and then get to work.
-For the next 30-40 minutes he will perform a detailed inspection of your guttering system and home exterior.
+For the next 30-40 minutes he will perform a detailed inspection of your entire gutter system and home exterior.

-Our motto: No pressure ever – just long-lasting solutions.
+Our motto: No pressure, ever – just long-lasting solutions.